 =PRODUCT(B5,C5,D5)

-- This will multiply only those cells which contain values.
+• This will multiply only those cells that contain values.
 In this case, cell B5 and cell D5 contain value but cell C5 doesn’t contain any value.
 So the product function will only multiply cell B5 and cell D5 and show the result in cell E5.

 2. Excel Formula with IF Function to Multiply Only Value Containing Cells